7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 install the following libraries via pip:
 1) selenium
 2) requests
+3) beautiful soup (bs4)
-3) ...
+4) ...

+or use the provided requirements text file: pip install -r requirements.txt

-download and install a selenium webdriver for your browser: https://pypi.org/project/selenium/
+please also download and install a selenium webdriver for your specific browser: https://pypi.org/project/selenium/

-Firefox, for example, requires geckodriver, which needs to be installed before the below examples can be run.
+Firefox, for example, requires geckodriver, which needs to be installed before the code can be run.
 Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.